No sincere Christian has ever set out to become a backslider.

 2) The mighty have fallen into a deep slumber.
 The sluggard soon finds sleep irresistible.
 So much so that he falls into a deep slumber.
+The habit of inactivity lulls the sluggard into this slumber.
 Saul was fast asleep when David snuck up on him.
 Instead of sleeping, He should have been awake and about the works of the Kingdom.
-The habit of inactivity lulls the sluggard into this slumber.
 The sleeper is also mentioned in Proverbs 10:5.
 It says, “the son that sleeps in harvest causes shame.”
 This is not to condemn sleep altogether but sleeping while there is work to be done shows a smug indifference.
 People must sleep, but not when it’s time to work.

 4) The mighty have fallen from the fellowship.
 These are all in danger of becoming the some-timer.
 Leaning upon the feelings of the flesh, they soon become some-timers in the fellowship of the saints.
-King Saul followed this path from sluggard to sleeper, and he suffered greatly.
-It quickly became obvious to the elders of Israel that Saul was estranged from Samuel and the Word of the Lord.
+King Saul followed this path from sluggard to sleeper and suffered greatly.
+It quickly became apparent to the elders of Israel that Saul was estranged from Samuel and the Word of the Lord.
 Alas, the distance between Saul and the Spirit’s anointing continued to grow.

 I’ll end with a cautionary warning.
-Be careful, you are likely to fall in the direction you are leaning (First Cor.
+You are likely to fall in the direction you are leaning (First Cor.
 10:12).
 Saul’s tragic ending does not have to be your story.